Bus

 Duval Loop

 We love Key West’s little circulator the “FREE and Frequent” Duval Loop!
+Beginning July 7, 2025 the City now charges $1 to ride.
 The Loop makes 18 stops along the way, and is supposed to run every half hour in the mornings — from 8 a.m. to 10 a.m., every 20 minutes from 10 a.m. to 8 pm and every 30 minutes from 8 pm to 10 pm.
 Don’t be surprised if wait times are longer.
 Visit www.KWTransit.com for more details!
+(Origin of the Duval Loop)

 Lower Keys Shuttle